HaloZero/FEWD_Curriculum_24/Week_06_Multiple_Screens/11_Intro_Responsive/starter_code/README.md

 ###Task Instructions

-*	Using HTML and CSS recreate the image below.
+*	Add CSS to your file from Boxing 1 to recreate the image below.

 ![boxing 1](Boxing_2_IMG.png)